jwmeidinger/SMRS/README.md

 ## API Usage

-This example demonstrates how to make requests to the running server
+This example demonstrates how to make requests to the running server (This can be found in the scripts/testRequest.py)

 ```python
 import requests